kinefall4/pricewatch/README.md

 ## Problem

-Price volatility — especially in essential goods — is a practical concern that affects consumers, community organizations, and small businesses.
+Price volatility especially in essential goods is a concern that affects consumers, community organizations, and small businesses.
 Existing tools for tracking price changes are either expensive, require manual effort, or are not accessible to non-technical users.

-Community Price Watch addresses this by automating the full pipeline from raw price data to a live, publicly accessible report — with no manual intervention required after a data update is committed.
+Community Price Watch addresses this by automating the full pipeline from raw price data to a live, publicly accessible report, with no manual intervention required after a data update is committed.

 ---